TheDBStern/viral-assembly-variant-calling/README.md

 This is a Snakemake pipeline to generate a consensus sequence and call variants (SNPs and haplotypes) using viral amplicon short-read Illumina data and a reference genome.

-download this repository with
+Download this repository with
 `git clone --recursive https://github.niaid.nih.gov/sterndb/viral-assembly-variant-calling`

-Snakemake pipeline to assemble a viral consensus sequence, and optionally call SNPs and haplotypes.
+The `ref` directory should contain adapter sequences and the reference genome.
+If targeted amplicon sequencing was performed, a multifasta file with each targeted region can be provided.

 The data directory should have a separate directory for each sample.
 Multiple fastq files per sample will be concatenated prior to analysis.
 All fastq files should end with either _R1.fastq or _R2.fastq.